joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/control-flow/lesson-notes/README.md

 Functions allow us to create reusable blocks of code that we can control when they run and how many times they run

-We can improve this code by putting it in a function.
+Therefore, we can improve this code by putting it in a function.

-Refactoring code can be hard, it is still recommended to work outside in order to refactor.
+Refactoring code can be hard, it takes practice.
+It is still recommended to work outside in order to refactor.

 First, create the outer function